Features » October 21, 2009

 “We can diversify the range of goods that are underpinning our economy and providing us with jobs and some prosperity,” Cohen says.
 “It doesn’t just have to be commodities for the individual consumer.
 That would be the best hope.”

-Sharon Bloyd-Peshkin is an associate professor in the Journalism Department at Columbia College Chicago and a freelance writer with a special interest in the environment, health, travel and sea kayaking.
+Sharon Bloyd-Peshkin is an associate professor of Journalism in the Department of Communication and Media Innovation at Columbia College and a freelance writer with a special interest in the environment, health, travel and sea kayaking.

 if you like this, check out: